henrikstengaard/hstwb-installer/README.md

 Setting up a blank Amiga HDF image with e.g. PFS3, Workbench, Kickstarts roms, WHDLoad games and demos installed properly can be a cumbersome task unless you spend a lot of time figuring out how this is done step by step.

-This is where HstWB Installer come to aid and can help to automate such installations and should be possible for almost anyone to do with very little knowledge about Amiga.
+This is where HstWB Installer come to aid and can help to automate such installations using WinUAE and should be possible for almost anyone to do with very little knowledge about Amiga.

 The packages included are BetterWB, HstWB, EAB WHDLoad games and demos menus for both AGA and OCS.
 Menu packages has screenshots and details for EAB games and demos WHDLoad packs configured for Arcade Game Selector 2 and iGame.
-One or more of these packages can be added to an installation depending on the image a user wants to build.
+These packages can be added to an image configuration and will be installed during HstWB Installer installation process.

 In general HstWB Installer is build as a minimalistic as possible using BetterWB and HstWB to support A500 as a minimum.
 HstWB is mainly targeted A500, A600, A1200.